How to Build a Firewood Rack

 Build this wooden outdoor firewood rack from the plans at a very low cost.
 It is modular, and breaks down ( fold up ) and stores in a very small space (second photo above).
 The wooden firewood stand is constructed using treated 2" x 4"s and 2" x 2" deck baluster lumber.
 The 2" x 2"s eliminate any long "rip" cuts and facilitate fastening materials together.

 To construct this firewood rack design you will need a saw, drill, screwdriver, and some 3" wood screws.
 Make one or several wood rack (s), any size you need, just by cutting the two 2 x 4 bottom rails to whatever length necessary.
-The rails simply slide into the two identical uprights to form the firewood storage rack.
+The rails slide into the two identical uprights to form the firewood storage rack.
 The materials for the 8' firewood stand will cost about $20.
 I have an eight foot "face cord" firewood rack set up in winter and a two foot firewood stand setup for spring through fall.
 (Recently I bought two 2 x 4 x 12' for a 12 foot rack on my deck).
 It is dangerous, but if you setup several two foot firewood racks you can trundle them around using a hand truck (very heavy).
 This facilitates storing the wood well away from your home but allows bringing small amounts (1/4 face cord) close without restacking (Yeah!).
 This firewood rack, being made out of wood, will not generate rust stains on your deck or patio!
-You don't have to keep it painted and it stores away in a compact space out of sight!
+You do not have to keep it painted and it stores away in a compact space out of sight!
 I am sorry the free firewood rack plans are no longer available.
 The large number of downloads was using up a lot of the website's bandwidth.

 Features of the rack

-I like to keep things simple, once your purchase is completed you will be returned directly to the Firewood Rack Plans.
+I like to keep things simple, once your purchase (NOW FREE!) is completed you will be returned directly to the Firewood Rack Plans.
 You can use your browser's "File" or "Page", "Save As" or "Save Page As", function to make your own personal copy of this "How To" web page.
 This copy will include the "How To" document with pictures.
 No PDF file viewer is required, just your browser.
 Please do use your "Save As" function, the "How To" page may no longer exist if you try to return.
 This introductory page will always remain.

 If you have any problems please email me at Bob at BobsHowTo.com using @ in place of the word "at".
 I do this to avoid spam e-mailers from automatically recording my email address, Sorry for the inconvenience!
 The Log Rack Plans page may take as much as 90 seconds to open at 46.6 modem speed.
 Once open, use your "Save As" function to save the entire "How To".